eiffel-community/eiffel-intelligence-frontend/wiki/markdown/GUI-overview.md

 # GUI Overview

-Eiffel Intelligence Frontend GUI can be divided into two parts a navigation window and a work window.
+Eiffel Intelligence front-end GUI can be divided into two parts: a navigation window and a work window.

 <kbd>